Special Interest Groups for professional fundraisers

 Fundraising for a Small Charity

 This group is for those who work and fundraise within a small organisation (under $1million in private fundraising income).
 Meet with sector colleagues, ask questions, hear stories and share your challenges.
 This group is facilitated by Sharon Elliott, CEO, Ethiopiaid, and is open to those working within charities only (open to charities and individual fundraisers not sector suppliers).
 All welcome!
-Date for next meeting to be advised.
+Date for next meeting will be advised but to express interest please email members@fia.org.au.

 Event Fundraising